Prosocial Norm Emergence in Multiagent Systems: Introduction

 \section{Introduction}

 Major practical applications of information technology can be understood as multiagent systems viewed from a sociotechnical perspective in terms of a social tier (comprising social entities such as people and organizations) and a technical tier (comprising computational and other resources) \citep{IS-16:Revani}.
 The agents represent the social entities computationally and reflect the interests of the entities they represent.
 As \citet{TIST-13-Governance} points out, the governance of such systems is naturally characterized by the social norms that apply at the social tier.
-Indeed, norms help regulate interactions of autonomous agents and apply in resource sharing settings broadly, such as social media \cite{Sen2018} and for road sharing by autonomous vehicles \cite{DellAnna-AAMAS19-Runtime}.
-In general, discussions of norms can be framed in terms of agent behavior; here, we focus on interactions, to clarify that we are interested in agent behaviors that are of concern to others and are visible to others.
+Indeed, norms help regulate interactions of autonomous agents \citep{Verhagen+18:NorMAS}.
+Accordingly, it is not surprising that norms apply in resource-sharing settings broadly \citep{Dagstuhl-NorMAS-uses-13}, such as social media \cite{Sen2018} and for road sharing by autonomous vehicles \cite{DellAnna-AAMAS19-Runtime}.
+In general, discussions of norms can be framed in terms of agent behavior; here, we focus on interactions \revisedb{between agents}, to clarify that we are interested in agent behaviors that are of concern to others and are visible to others.

+\revisedb{ The recent burgeoning interest in AI ethics and safety has drawn increasing attention to regulating how intelligent agents act and interact \cite{Winikoff+Sardelic-21:human-rights}.
+In this regard, it is helpful to distinguish macro ethics (focused on a system) from micro ethics (focused on an individual agent) \citep{AIES-18:ethics}.
+Micro ethics is concerned with how agents interact in light of the norms \cite{Chaput+21:ethical,Hilpinen-81}, and macro ethics is concerned with what norms regulate a system, including considerations of fairness \citep{AAMAS-20:Blue-Sky,Woodgate+Ajmeri-AAMAS22-BlueSky}. }

 At its heart, a social norm defines sound or ``normal'' interactions among members of a social group, reflecting their mutual expectations.
-A norm caries greater force than a convention but can be violated by a member though at the cost of suffering either a moral or another sanction \citep{Nardin+16:Sanctioning}.
-A norm can be descriptive, merely describing a social group, or prescriptive, describing how the social group functions.
+A norm can be violated by a member though at the cost of suffering either a moral or another sanction \citep{Nardin+16:Sanctioning}.
+A norm can be descriptive, merely describing a social group, or prescriptive, describing how the social group should function.
 Moreover, some norms can be constitutive, meaning they provide definitions of what counts as what---in essence, the rules of the game.
 Or, they can be regulative, meaning they constrain the interactions of the participants \citep{Boella+van-der-Torre-04}.
-A lot of the work on multiagent systems approaches them from the standpoint of explicit engineering, where stakeholder requirements are mapped to, among other elements, a set of norms \citep{TOSEM-19:Desen}.
+A lot of the work on multiagent systems approaches them from the standpoint of explicit engineering, where stakeholder requirements are mapped to, among other elements, a set of norms \citep{TOSEM-20:Desen}.